rrrene/texas/README.md

 The `goals` template is found, because it lives in the same directory as the template rendering it.
 The `primary` and `secondary` templates are found, because they live in a directory called like the template placing the `render`-call ("goals").

+If you want to render multiple templates, you can provide them via the `:templates` option:

+	# contents.tex.erb

+    <%= render :templates => ["goals/primary", "goals/secondary"] %>

+Or you can provide a glob:

+	# contents.tex.erb

+    <%= render :glob => "goals/*" %>

+All of above examples result in the same rendered `contents.tex`.

 ### Using custom helpers